azyablov/fat/README.md

 ## SR Linux config extractor

 `srlce` is tool allowing you to extract info object config from SR Linux device using different ways depending what's available to you as interface: SSH / JSON RPC / gNOI.
-On top of that it allows to cleanup [clab](#clab) configuration artifacts related to banner, certificate,...
+On top of that it allows to cleanup [clab][clab] configuration artifacts related to banner, certificate,...
-Utility does not support JSON config, since it can be done via [gnmic](#gnmic) in more robust way.
+Utility does not support JSON config, since it can be done via [gnmic][gnmic] in more robust way.

 How to build and use: